-- the hydrogeology, including: - ✓ the groundwater flow patterns and rates; - ✓ a discussion of the hydrogeologic, hydrologic, geomorphic, climatic and anthropogenic controls on groundwater flow; - ✓ temporal changes in groundwater flow (e.g., seasonal and long term changes in water levels): - ✓ a delineation and characterization of groundwater surface water interactions including the locations of groundwater discharge to surface water and surface water recharge to groundwater; - hydrogeological maps and cross-sections for the project area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells, groundwater types springs, surface waters, and project facilities.
-Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - monitoring protocol for collection of existing groundwater data; - graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - local and regional potable groundwater supplies, including their current use and potential for future use: - bedrock fracture sizes and orientations in relation to groundwater flow; - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components;

-- hydrological regimes, including monthly, seasonal and annual water flow (discharge) data; - for each affected water body, the total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments); - seasonal water quality field and lab analytical results (e.g. water temperature, turbidity, pH, dissolved oxygen profiles) and interpretation at several representative local stream and water body monitoring stations established at the project site; - any local and regional potable surface water resource; - sediment quality analysis for key sites likely to receive mine effluents;
+- the hydrogeology, including: - ✓ the groundwater flow patterns and rates; - ✓ a discussion of the hydrogeologic, hydrologic, geomorphic, climatic and anthropogenic controls on groundwater flow; - ✓ temporal changes in groundwater flow (e.g., seasonal and long term changes in water levels); - ✓ a delineation and characterization of groundwater surface water interactions including the locations of groundwater discharge to surface water and surface water recharge to groundwater; - hydrogeological maps and cross-sections for the project area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells, groundwater types springs, surface waters, and project facilities.
+Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - local and regional potable groundwater supplies, including their current use and potential for future use; - bedrock fracture sizes and orientations in relation to groundwater flow; - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components and locations of federal lands; - hydrological regimes, including monthly, seasonal and annual water flow (discharge) data; - for each affected water body, the total surface area, bathymetry, maximum and mean depths, water level fluctuations, ice conditions including inter and intra-year variability, type of substrate (sediments), source and extent of erosion, sediment transport and deposition; - seasonal water quality field and lab analytical results (e.g. water temperature, turbidity, Total Suspended Solids (TSS), pH, dissolved oxygen profiles, metals, nitrogen, naturally occurring contaminants) and interpretation through comparison with provincial and federal guidelines, including the Canadian Water Quality Guidelines (CCME) at several representative local stream and water body monitoring stations established at the project site; - any local and regional potable surface water resource; and sediment quality analysis for key sites likely to receive road effluents;